americanexpress/xcprojectlint/README.md

     `allNames`.
 We sort the groups and files, contatenate them, then compare that to the list of everything.

+- No White Space Specifications

+    XCode has a way to, at the user-level, specify customisations for tabs, spaces, indentation amount, and line endings within `Preferences -> Text Editing -> Indentation`.
+However, the user might change these preferences at a file or project level, altering the experience for team-members.
+As such, we want to keep the file clean of these preferences and rely on `swiftformat` to shape the code into a team-unified format before commits.

 ## Contributing

 We welcome Your interest in the American Express Open Source Community on Github.